 We spent the afternoon walking around the glowing and misty streets of Gdansk, paid a visit to the old port, and left the city center after sunset.

 With so many amber shops around, it was hard to resist the temptation of buying jewelry, so I got some wonderful earrings for me and my sister.

-Pretty hungry after 3 hours of walking, we arrived in a dim lighted pierogi bistro by 7.30 p.m., where we experienced what would be the hardest food tasting so far.
+Pretty hungry after 3 hours of walking, we arrived in a dimly lighted pierogi bistro by 7.30 p.m., where we experienced what would be the hardest food tasting so far.

-The food experience at Pierogarnia Mandu is one to look after, if you’re visiting Gdansk.
+The food experience at Pierogarnia Mandu is one to look after when visiting Gdansk.
 They serve fresh handmade pierogi, as you’ll see through their kitchen window.